Video-Nomad/gs-curvetools-docs/docs/source/creating-cards-and-tubes.rst

 - Twist
 - Wave

-Other deformers might work just fine as well
+Other deformers might work just fine as well.

 |
 |